marek7400/FreeTubeMOD23/README.md

 -configurable subtitles (including separate settings for full screen)

--when hovering over the control bar, the controls and mouse pointer do not disappear -when the “Load with subtitles by default” option is enabled, subtitles are automatically disabled if the movie has audio in the same language as the system language
+-when hovering over the control bar, the controls and mouse pointer do not disappear

+-when the “Load with subtitles by default” option is enabled, subtitles are automatically disabled if the movie has audio in the same language as the system language

+-disabling automatic translation of movie titles into English in the “Subscriptions” tab

 -ability to switch audio tracks to other languages if available (requires downloading and entering the track into the yt-dlp.exe file)